 Participants of this program will start their journey in Barcelona and end in Seville.
-Through their journey, they will marvel at the Sagrada Familia, explore a Roman Amphitheatre, wander through the Alhambra palace and fortress, stop at Gibraltar, where the Mediterranean Sea and Atlantic Ocean meet...and much more!
+Through their journey, they will marvel at the Sagrada Familia, explore a Roman Amphitheatre, wander the streets of Madrid, stop at Gibraltar, where the Mediterranean Sea and Atlantic Ocean meet...and much more!

 The purpose of the program is to explore how technology is socially, politically, and economically constructed by individual, cultural, and social forces; and how individuals, culture, and society are in turn affected by technology.

 The Spain Winter Capstone has taught me about experiencing new culture, venturing out to try new things and learning about the technology, society, and sustainability of a new country.
 It has also allowed me to build relationships that will last a lifetime among classmates and a fantastic professor who guided us excellently along the way.
 I highly recommend this trip to anyone, especially with Ali! - Dani, Winter Break 2018 Participant

 The Spain study abroad trip has allowed me to experience a country and culture in a way I never would have been able to without the UNI Study Abroad program.
 The friends and memories I have made during study abroad is a lifelong treasure. - Abby, Winter Break 2018 Participant

 Check out this video from the winter break 2018 trip!

 Video by Devin Benish, Winter Break 2018 Participant